 I can compare prices easily to find the best deal.

 Online has the convenience aspect.
 Stores are never closed.
 There’s no waiting for service, no long lines at the cash register, or worries about parking.
 You can read online reviews.

 I like that you can have gifts delivered directly to the recipients.
 Sometimes you can have your item delivered to a store (e.g. Walmart, Home Depot) near you for pick up and avoid the delivery charge.

 The bottom line

-Never forget the power of coupons.
-If you shop online a lot sign up with Ebates.ca for cash back on items purchased through hundreds of participating stores.
+Never forget the power of coupons at sites like RetailMeNot or RedFlagDeals.
+If you shop online a lot sign up for Rakuten (formerly Ebates) and Great Canadian Rebates for cashback on items purchased through hundreds of participating stores.